 For some time this unique method of making charitable contributions was a temporary provision of the tax law, but Congress made it permanent in 2016.
 This charitable contribution provision is limited to taxpayers age 70.5 and older.
 They can directly transfer up to $100,000 a year from their IRA to a qualified charity.
 So if you are 70.5 or older and make an IRA-to-charity transfer you won’t get a charity deduction, but instead and even better, you will not have to pay taxes on the distribution, and because your AGI will be lower, you can benefit from other tax provisions that are pegged to AGI, such as the amount of Social Security income that’s taxable and the cost of Medicare B insurance premiums for higher-income taxpayers.
-As an additional bonus, the transfer also counts toward your annual required minimum distribution.< Back
+As an additional bonus, the transfer also counts toward your annual required minimum distribution.

-Clergy Financial Resources’ National Tax Office serves as a resource for clients to help analyze complexity of clergy tax law, church payroll & HR issues.
-Our professionals are committed to helping clients stay informed about tax news, developments and trends through various specialty areas.
+Clergy Financial Resources serves as a resource for clients to help analyze the complexity of clergy tax law, church payroll & HR issues.
+Our professionals are committed to helping clients stay informed about tax news, developments and trends in various specialty areas.

 This article is intended to provide readers with guidance in tax matters.
 The article does not constitute, and should not be treated as professional advice regarding the use of any particular tax technique.
 Every effort has been made to assure the accuracy of the information.
 Clergy Financial Resources and the author do not assume responsibility for any individual’s reliance upon the information provided in the article.
 Readers should independently verify all information before applying it to a particular fact situation, and should independently determine the impact of any particular tax planning technique.
 If you are seeking legal advice, you are encouraged to consult an attorney.

-For more information or if you prefer to make an appointment over the phone or need additional assistance, please use the contact information below.
+For more information or if you need additional assistance, please use the contact information below.

 11214 86th Avenue N.

 Maple Grove, MN 55369